Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The vast majority of cases of cirrhosis could be prevented by eliminating chronic alcohol abuse.

 Approximately 2.7 to 3.9 million people in the U.S. are chronically infected with the hepatitis C virus.
-About 16,000 people die of hepatitis C annually in the U.S.
+Approximately 12,000 people die of hepatitis C annually in the U.S.

-Hepatitis B kills approximately 3,000 people in the U.S. annually, and 1.2 million people in the U.S. are infected with the virus.
+Hepatitis B kills approximately 3,000 people in the U.S. annually, and 800,000 to 1.4 million people in the U.S. are infected with the virus.

 The term "liver disease" applies to many diseases and disorders that cause the liver to function improperly or cease functioning.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR

 Site Map | Contact Us